 With the Louisiana Purchase in 1803, the United States obtained a huge tract of land west of the Mississippi River - and that encouraged advocates of Indian removal to think in grander terms.
 Pushing Native tribes to the furthest reaches of US territory in the Old Northwest and Southwest was no longer the optimal strategy; land west of the Mississippi River became the goal.
 This thinking was true even of American presidents.
-Thomas Jefferson had initially drafted a constitutional amendment - soon viewed as unnecessary and abandoned - that would have granted Congress the right to exchange land west of the Mississippi River for Native homelands in the east (Sauk 2020).
+Thomas Jefferson had initially drafted a constitutional amendment - soon viewed as unnecessary and abandoned - that would have granted Congress the right to exchange land west of the Mississippi River for Native homelands in the east (Saunt, 2020).
 Throughout his presidency, Jefferson tried to gently pressure Native tribes (especially the Cherokees) to consider exchanging their land and moving west.
-This policy - pressure, but not force - was adopted in subsequent years by Presidents James Monroe and John Quincy Adams (Prucha 1986).
-This general strategy of exchange and emigration was viewed by the presidents as a way to "protect native peoples until they could join the ranks of the civilized" (Sauk 2020: 7).
+This policy - pressure, but not force - was adopted in subsequent years by Presidents James Monroe and John Quincy Adams (Prucha, 1986).
+This general strategy of exchange and emigration was viewed by the presidents as a way to "protect native peoples until they could join the ranks of the civilized" (Saunt, 2020, p.
+7).

 Most tribes resisted these entreaties to exchange land and move.
-As Banner (2005: 194) notes: "By the early 1820s, despite the emigration of several thousand Indians to the west, there were still tens of thousands of Indians living east of the Mississippi."
+As Banner (2005, p.
+194) notes: "By the early 1820s, despite the emigration of several thousand Indians to the west, there were still tens of thousands of Indians living east of the Mississippi."
 For these Indians, their homelands were sacred, and gentle pressure was not sufficient to make them surrender and emigrate.
 This was especially true of the tribes in the Old Southwest.
-Specifically, by the late-
+Specifically, by the late-1820s, large tracts of land in what would later be known as the "Deep South" were still Native-controlled.
+As Figure 1 indicates, the Chickasaws and Choctaws controlled land roughly equal to half of the state of Mississippi (as well as small portions of land in western Alabama), the Creeks controlled a sizeable portion of land in eastern Alabama, the Cherokees controlled land spanning northeast Georgia, northwest Alabama, southwest North Carolina, and southeast Tennessee, and the Seminoles controlled a large tract of land in the middle of Florida Territory.

-4 Counts vary somewhat.
+4Counts vary somewhat.
 For a discussion of ratified Indian treaties, the issues involved in counting, and a comprehensive list, see Prucha (1994, Appendix B).